fusion809/fusion809.github.io-old3/pages/about-me.md

 <div class="div-col columns column-count column-count-3" style="-moz-column-count: 3; -webkit-column-count: 3; column-count: 3;">
 {{ my_capture | markdownify }}
 </div>

+## Footnotes
+1. Specifically the MATE OpenRC 20170930 image.
+2. The installer crashed on me, maybe it does not like to play nice with VirtualBox, but I used its live image, at least.

 ## Linux From Scratch
 I have also repeatedly tried to build a Linux From Scratch system but it failed almost every time.
 The second last time it failed (on 28 May 2017) with Manjaro Linux 17.0 live session as the host (or bootstrap) OS and I was building LFS 8.0 and the failure was due to glibc 2.25 issues.
 Namely its test suite failed during [this stage](http://www.linuxfromscratch.org/lfs/view/stable/chapter06/glibc.html) (chapter 6.9) giving [this log](https://pastebin.com/Skvn0k8j).
 After this running: